cx-omer-fainshtein/infra-code-exr/README.md

 ```

 ## Known Issues
-- jenkins DSL job finish as aborted but execute the task
+- jenkins job DSL need to be manually configure and manually update password as for now
-- jenkins DSL job login to postgres db hard coded
+  * how to solve it? create automation job that will excute within the jenkins deployment + make sure the execute pod have kubectl on him to get the password you set on the deployment

-- jenkins ovveride grfana and vice versa - only one service can be expose at the time
+- Traefik dashboard isn't expose
-- terraform setup isn't completed
+  * i check in the service - and the dashboard is enable by deafult on port 9000 - i stil can't access him and get 404